QuantEcon/python-lecture-sandpit.myst/lectures/prob_matrix.md

 print("The population variance is: ", (b-a)**2/12)
 ```

-###  A mixed discrete-continuous distribution
+##  A Mixed Discrete-Continuous Distribution

-We'll motivate this example by a little story.
+We'll motivate this example with  a little story.

 Suppose that  to apply for a job  you take an interview and either pass or fail it.

-You have 5% chance to pass an interview and you know your salary will uniformly distributed in the interval 300~400 a day only if you pass.
+You have $5\%$ chance to pass an interview and you know your salary will uniformly distributed in the interval 300~400 a day only if you pass.

 We can describe your daily salary as  a discrete-continuous variable with the following probabilities: